 Historic Downtown Sonora is especially dog-friendly, with plenty of shops, restaurants, and lodging that welcomes pets.
-Dog-friendly outdoor dining options include the Sonora Brewing Company and Diamondback Grill.
 Stop by Local Collective to shop for unique, locally made merchandise and coffee while your pooch enjoys a "pup cup."

 Stretch your legs and those of your fourlegged friend on the Dragoon Gulch Trail.
 Located on the outskirts of the city center, this system of trails leads up the rolling hillside with stunning views of the city.

+Let your dog run around off leash at the Sonora Sunrise Rotary Dog Park where there are two areas for large and small dogs and shaded seating for you.
 Visit Indigeny Reserve, a 160-acre apple orchard and distillery that creates local organic hard ciders.
-Although the hard cider might not be pet-friendly the beautiful, shaded hiking trails and picnic area are.
+Although the hard cider might not be pet-friendly the beautiful, shaded hiking trails and grassy picnic area are.